ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @inproceedings{2013_DDI_Lasch,
-    author = "Lasch, Annegret and Kujala, Tuomo", title = "Can you ignore it? {Effects} of album artwork on driver distraction", booktitle = "Proceedings of the International Conference on Driver Distraction and Inattention", pages = "1--16",
+    author = "Lasch, Annegret and Kujala, Tuomo", booktitle = "Proceedings of the 3rd International Conference on Driver Distraction and Inattention", pages = "1--16",
-    year = "2013"
+    title = "Can you ignore it?--effects of album artwork on driver distraction", year = "2013"
 }
 </pre>